 She would like to inspire more people at her school to be more kind, but many are unwilling to take the risk for fear of losing social status or because of their own teenage insecurities.
-There are programs in place but those seem to put more of a spotlight on bullied individuals, and not in a good way.
-She realizes this and through her involvement in the groups has strived to make productive changes.
-She still works daily to promote a culture of inclusiveness.
+There are programs in place that raise awareness but sometimes those can put more of a spotlight on bullied individuals, and not in a good way.
+She realizes this and through her involvement in these groups has made some productive changes.
+She works daily to promote a culture of inclusiveness.

-Recently, a young man at her school told me that Caroline talked him out of a deep depression and that her kindness meant so much to him.
-There have been many other instances like this if people seeking her advice and solace.
+Recently, a boy at her school said that Caroline talked him out of a deep depression and that her kindness meant so much to him.
+There have been many other instances like this of people seeking her advice and solace.
 If she helps just one person in this way, that would be fantastic; but she strives to help so many more.
-Her efforts are measurable and effective.

 She is generous with her greetings and genuine in her compliments.
 She wants to hear the story, she wants to give advice, and she wants to be there for and hopefully lift up people who are hurting.
 She has decided that she wants to and can make a difference in others’ lives.